 3. Heat the oil in a pan.
 Add in the panch phoron, dried red chillies and bay leaves.
 Let the ingredients stay in for a couple of seconds.

 4. To the pan, add the coarse pineapple puree.
-Add salt, red chilli powder, raisins and jaggery powder.
+Add salt, red chilli powder, turmeric powder, raisins and jaggery powder.
 Mix well.

 6. Allow the chutney to cool down fully before transferring it to a clean, dry, air-tight box.
 Store refrigerated.